-Submit documentation of the disability.
-Provide clear and specific information about the nature of the disability for which accommodations are being requested, as well as information about its current limiting impact on learning or other major life activities within the University’s living and learning environment.
+Provide relevant and current documentation of the disability.
+Documentation must provide clear and specific information about the nature of the disability for which accommodations are being requested, as well as information about its current limiting impact on learning or other major life activities within the University's living and learning environment.

-Documentation most often refers to the student’s most recent psycho-educational, medical, psychiatric or other evaluation or assessment, and reflects the student’s learning and function at the time of entrance to Salve Regina.
+Documentation most often refers to the student’s most recent psycho-educational, medical, psychiatric or other evaluation or assessment, and reflects the student’s learning and functioning (including the nature and extent of the impact of the disability) at the time of entrance to Salve Regina.
 Other types of documentation such as self-reporting, copies of IEPs or 504 plans or older assessments, in combination with other more recent types of information/third party assessments or observations, will be considered on a case-by-case basis.

 Temporary accommodations will be provided if the student needs additional time to provide disability documentation and the need for accommodation or academic adjustments is deemed likely by the disability service provider on the basis of the information provided.